KillianKemps/Motio/README.md

 How to develop for MotivateMe:

+- Clone the git repository
+- Install Vagrant and VirtualBox if you haven't before
+- Go in the git directory and issue "vagrant up"

+Or

 - Download and install VirtualBox
 - Download Ubuntu Server 14.04
 - Create a new Virtual Machine with Ubuntu and install it